Identifying and fighting common weeds

 How to fight plantain

-First, you need to maintain your lawn properly so it stays thick.
+First, you need to maintain your lawn properly, so it stays thick.
 If there are only a few small plants, you can pull them by hand.
 Make sure to remove all roots, as even the smallest remain could be enough for a new plant to grow.
-You can also control plantain using a ready-to-use herbicide.
+You can also control plantain using a ready-to-use herbicide like WEED OUT in the lawn or WIPE OUT everywhere else in the garden.

 This plant can be found in various places, such as groves, along roads and fences, and in dry, rocky or well-lit places.